MorrisJohns/TinyLoggly/README.md

 *Beware* window.screen, window.navigator, window.location, and window.performance.timing are NOT enumerable and values need to be manually copied if you want to pass them into `TinyLoggly.log()`.

+You must change the variable LOGGLY_KEY to your own Loggly key for the code to work.

 Please don't report bugs, features, or ask me anything.
 I didn't actually use this code because of data privacy issues.

 Keys are modified: